storyblok/storyblok-docs/content/management/v1/core-resources/approvals/approvals.md

 Triggers an approval message for a specific content entry.
 It allows you to send an approval request to another collaborator of the space.

-NOTE: The Approval feature mentioned is exclusive to Storyblok v1 and has been discontinued in v2.
+NOTE: The Approval feature mentioned is exclusive to Storyblok v1 and has been discontinued in Storyblok v2.

 ;examplearea